serge-sans-paille/pythran-stories/content/2019-03-06-source-to-source-transformation.rst

     def wsum(v, w, x, y, z):
         return __builtin__.sum(((v * 0.1), (w * 0.2), (x * 0.3), (y * 0.2), (z * 0.1)))

 Fascinating!
-(Yes, I'm auto-congratulating there).
+(Yes, I'm self-congratulating there).
 Pythran understood that a Numpy operation on fixed-size array was involved, so it first performed the broadcasting on its own, resulting in: